DevExpress-Examples/maui-list-card/README.md

 Buttons within the footer are visible only when the **Card.AllowCommonActions** property is `true`.
 The **PrimaryActionName** and **SecondaryActionName** properties define button names.

-The following code snippet specifies whether the **Security** card's footer buttons are visible and define their names:
+The following code snippet specifies whether the **Security** card's footer buttons are visible and defines their names:

 ```csharp
 public static class DataGenerator {